-The best workspace design is purpose driven.
-We’ve designed fitouts with focuses on health, motivation, workload efficiency and much more.
-An important part of any company culture, however, is how well is fosters good communication, collaboration, and professional relationships amongst team members.
+The best workspace design is purpose-driven.
+We’ve designed fit-outs with focuses on health, motivation, workload efficiency, and much more.
+An important part of any company culture, however, is how well it fosters good communication, collaboration, and professional relationships amongst team members.
 Here’s how your workplace can create a friendlier, cohesive team out of your staff.

 The cubicle crush is a widely maligned design practice that sees morale falter as the team is cut off from one another.
 In response, the fully open design ended up being rife with distraction getting in the way of productivity.
 A little balance was much needed.
 Now, we focus on creating different work zones, offering the level of communicability and privacy as and when it’s needed, rather than forcing ourselves to one extreme or the other.

 Modern technology makes us more able to work just about anywhere and the workspace needs to account for that.
 Readily available places for impromptu meetings and communal spaces for cross-department pow-wows allow for more natural organization and collaboration within the team.

 The social component matters, too